Master the King of All Exercises

 Why Nobody Except Your Mom Reads Your Fitness Blog

-I got an email from Dean Somerset last weekend if I’d be willing to write up a post for his blog about how I built up a popular fitness blog myself.
-I thought it over, and while I like Dean and enjoy reading his blog, I really didn’t think I was the right person to write such a piece.
-There are folks who are much smarter when it comes to behind-the-scenes stuff that goes in to running a blog – from WordPress updates, to HTML formatting, to SEO optimization.
+I got an email from Dean Somerset a while back asking if I'd be willing to write up a post for his blog about how I built up a popular fitness blog myself.
+I thought it over, and while I like Dean and enjoy reading his blog, I really didn't think I was the right person to write such a piece.
+There are folks who are much smarter when it comes to behind-the-scenes stuff that goes in to running a blog - from Wordpress updates, to HTML formatting, to SEO optimization.
 And, there are certainly folks out there who have monetized their blog far better than I ever will.

 That said, I do feel that there was one incredibly valuable point I should make to the aspiring fitness bloggers out there: